Medical School Transfers: Complete Guide

 Medical School Transfer Requirements

-General requirements are:
+The general requirements are:

 - Completion of at least one academic year (in most cases)